ntk148v/til/ideas/README.md

 11. build eco system around firecracker/cloud-hypervisor.
 12. all fun: <https://github.com/ajalt/fuckitpy>
 13. visualize wiki information as map, and user can take adventure through the map, expand their land.
-14. nvim plugin to do i-copy, copy to the actual markdown preview. for example, a link -> [text](link), just like Github issue/PR comment support.
+14. ~~nvim plugin to do i-copy, copy to the actual markdown preview. for example, a link -> [text](link), just like Github issue/PR comment support.~~
 15. Grafana logs drill-down <https://github.com/grafana/logs-drilldown> -> but for other sources, like ClickHouse.
 16. unikernels: <https://labs.iximiuz.com/tutorials/unikernels-intro-93976514>
+17. WASM